Ph.D Candidate in Spanish

 At UNC Since 2014

-Colleen’s doctoral research interests revolve around 19th-century Peninsular Spanish and Spanish American literature.
-She has also studied Golden Age literature of Spain, with her Master’s thesis focusing on representations of violence in Don Quixote.
-Colleen also helped to organize a campus-wide marathon reading of Cervantes’ novel in 2016.
-Within the Department of Romance Studies, Colleen has served as Graduate Student Co-Coordinator for Spanish 203, as a mentor to incoming graduate students, as Secretary of the Graduate Romance Association, and has worked in the Spanish Summer Immersion Program.
-She has received funding awards from the department and from the Graduate School in order to attend conferences, both domestically and internationally.
-During the 2020-2021 academic year, Colleen will be working as the Graduate Program Assistant for the UNC in Sevilla study abroad program in Seville, Spain.
+Colleen has also studied Golden Age literature of Spain, with her Master’s thesis focusing on instances of violence in Don Quixote.
+She helped to organize a campus-wide marathon reading of Cervantes’ novel in 2016.
+Within the Department of Romance Studies, Colleen has worked as an Editorial Assistant for Hispanófila, served as Graduate Student Co-Coordinator for Spanish 203, as a mentor to incoming graduate students, as Secretary of the Graduate Romance Association, and has worked in the Spanish Summer Immersion Program.
+She has received funding awards from the department and from the Graduate School in order to present at conferences, both domestically and internationally.
+In the summer of 2021, thanks to the Jennings Summer Award, Colleen was able to continue sustained work on her dissertation.

 - “‘¿Por qué vengo a estas torres olvidadas?’: Carolina Coronado and Female Poetic Ruminations on Ruins.”
 Interdisciplinary Nineteenth Century Society Annual Conference.
 Dallas, TX.
 March 21-24, 2019.

 - “La enfermedad y el indígena: ¿Una representación descolonizada?”
-IV Congreso Internacional Historia, Literatura y Arte en el Cine en Español y Portugués (CIHALCEP).
-Centro de Estudios Brasileños de la Universidad de Salamanca.
+IV Congreso Internacional Historia, Literatura y Arte en el Cine en Español y Portugués.
 Salamanca, España.
 June 28-30, 2017.

 - “A Social Ill: Hysteria, Society and the Questioning of a Gendered Disease in Pardo Bazan’s Doña Milagros (1894).”
 Kaleidoscope Conference of the Graduate Students of the Department of Spanish and Portuguese, University of Wisconsin, Madison.
 March 9-11, 2017.